 Oxford is a brilliant place to study English Literature.
 We have one of the largest English Departments in the UK, and a vibrant graduate community.
 The resources available to me here are unparalleled – if I ever need a book, one of the Bodleian Libraries is sure to have it.

-I like going to restaurants, galleries and the cinema.
+What do you enjoy doing in your free time?I like going to restaurants, galleries and the cinema.
 Sometimes I want to do something that isn’t reading, you know?